plenigo/plenigo.github.io/pages/custom_integration/manage_user_access_rights.md

 ### PHP

-For PHP integration you can use `plenigo\services\AccessService::grantUserAccess` method in order to give users for this purpose:
+For PHP integration you can use `plenigo\services\AccessService::grantUserAccess` method in order to give users access rights.

 |Parameter|Required|Value type|Description|
 |:--------|:-------|:---------|:----------|